 What if I am interested in hiring a participant?

 For information on finding a participant who fits your job description and requirements, contact the office nearest you or visit our job board to post your position for free.

 How else can I help you assist older workers?

-As a 501(c)3 charitable organization, we gladly accept tax deductible donations to help us expand our services to low-income seniors.
+As a 501(c)3 charitable organization, we gladly accept tax deductible donations to help us expand our services.

 How do I find more information?